Get In Touch

 To be eligible to graduate from the Master of Information Technology students are required to complete the 16 subjects which must include:

-• 8 core subjects including 2 capstone project subjects and
+• 8 core subjects including 2 capstone project subjects,

 Year 1

-Study periodSubject codeSubject nameSubject type / majorPre/Co-requisitesMode of deliveryCredit points
+Study periodSubject codeSubject nameSubject type / majorPre/Co-requisitesCredit points

 Year 2